Jesterwocky/angular-challenge/README.md

 ## See it In Action

-This app has been minified into the build/app.min.js.
+This app has been minified into build/app.min.js.
 Styles are concatenated in build/styles.css.
 To view the app in-browser, just:

 0. Download the repo.
 0. Open index.html.